origamiunicorn/devourit/README.md

 ## Devour It!
 Stretch Goals
 * Proper server side validation.
 * Client side validation to provide guidance when improperly filled out.
+* Add a delete function to delete a pie when it's no longer wanted.